Airlines ready for next battle against EU carbon law

 While the airlines have argued the commercial cost of the EU law could be significant and they have taken separate steps to reduce their carbon impact, the European Commission's calculations are that it would be modest.

-Some analysts had suggested the airlines' claims the EU law was discriminatory could lead to a case before the World Trade Organization WTO.L, but lawyers said that was the wrong forum.
+Some analysts had suggested the airlines' claims the EU law was discriminatory could lead to a case before the World Trade Organization (WTO), but lawyers said that was the wrong forum.

 "It's doubtful an ICAO challenge will dissuade the EU from its current plans."